If the schedules and screens are making you feel like you’re losing track of or losing touch with your child, it’s time to simplify.

 The easiest way to get started is with your home environment.
 “As you decrease the quantity of your child’s toys and clutter, you increase their attention and their capacity for deep play.
 Too much stuff leads to too little time and too little depth in the way kids see and explore their worlds,” says Payne.

-Whittle down books to a handful of favorites that can be savored, and remove the rest to create a “library” to find new reads one or two at a time.
-Add in some fabric, string or pillows for creating forts and playhouses, then give your kids some time to adjust and create their own play world from this simple selection of toys.
+Whittle down books to a handful of favorites that can be savored, and remove the rest to create a library to find new reads one or two at a time.
+Rotate the others in seasonally or as your child’s interests change.

 Make Downtime a Priority